 Member Development.
-In 2020/21 seven new members were appointed onto the Authority.
+In 2021/22 six new members were appointed onto the Authority.
 Members are given an induction welcome pack, which includes information on the Service's vision and values, Members' Allowances, Code of Conduct, Protocol on Member and Officer Relations, principal officers and a general overview of the Service.
 Members have a training and development programme with regular workshops and a dedicated Member Support Officer.
-The Members' Induction workshop took place virtually, with officers giving presentations online followed by a Q&A.
+The Members' Induction workshop took place virtually, with officers giving presentations online followed by a Q&A. In addition to the above documents, Members were also sent links to the 2020-2025 Public Safety Plan, the 2020-25 Corporate Plan, the Terms of Reference for the Authority and its Committees, Procedural Standing Orders, Scheme of Delegation to Officers and the updated Corporate Risk Management Policy, all of which were considered at the Induction workshop.